demidko/archdiff/README.md

 # archiff

 The utility calculates the difference of _architecture_ changes between two git branches.
 This is especially useful when analyzing large merge requests.

-These languages are supported
+These languages are supported:

 * Java